Calcata: Holy Prepuce of Calcata

 According to legends of the village of Calcata, in 1527 a soldier in the German army sacking Rome looted the Sanctum sanctorum.
 When he was eventually captured in the village, he hid the jeweled reliquary containing the Holy Prepuce in his cell, where it was discovered in 1557.
 It was officially venerated by the Catholic Church in Calcata since that time, with the Vatican's offering a ten-year indulgence to pilgrims.
 Calcata became a popular site for pilgrimage.

 Again in 1856, however, the Charroux Abbey rediscovered what it considered to be the true Holy Prepuce, which it claimed to have received from Charlemagne.
 It had been lost for centuries.
-The rediscovery led to a theological clash with people over the established Holy Prepuce of Calcata, which had been officially venerated by the Church for hundreds of years.
-In 1900, the Catholic Church solved the dilemma by ruling that anyone writing or speaking of the Holy Prepuce would be excommunicated.
-In 1954, after much debate, the punishment was changed to the harsher degree of excommunication, vitandi (shunned).
+The rediscovery led to a clash with people over the established Holy Prepuce of Calcata, which had been officially venerated by the Church for hundreds of years.
+In 1900, the Catholic Church solved the dilemma by ruling that anyone writing or speaking of the Holy Prepuce would be excommunicated with the status of a toleratus.
+In 1954, after much debate, the punishment was changed to the harsher degree of excommunication with the status of a vitandus (shunned).
 Later the Second Vatican Council removed the Day of the Holy Circumcision from the church calendar in its review of holy days and obligations.

 In reality, it was more than two years before 11 October 1962, the date when the Second Vatican Council began, that a 25 July 1960 decree of Pope John XXIII enacted a wide-ranging revision of the General Roman Calendar, which included changing the name of the 1 January feast from "Circumcision of the Lord and Octave of the Nativity" to "Octave of the Nativity", with no change of the Gospel reading about the circumcision of the child Jesus.

 Roger Peyrefitte, in his novel Les Clés de Sainte Pierre (1955), written using information attributed to Mgr Léon Gromier (1879–1965), Canon of St. Peter's, gives details of the 1954 discussion of such relics and of a pilgrimage to Calcata, including what appears to be an authentic description of the relic as: "two greyish membranes with an undertone of pink, curled into balls" lying on a crystal disk.

 Calcata continued to stage an annual procession on the Day of the Holy Circumcision to honor the relic.
 In 1983, however, parish priest Dario Magnoni announced, "This year, the holy relic will not be exposed to the devotion of the faithful.
 It has vanished.
 Sacrilegious thieves have taken it from my home."
 He had reportedly kept it in a shoebox in the back of a wardrobe.
 Citing the Vatican's decree of excommunication, Magnoni refuses to further discuss the event, as does the Vatican.
 As a result, villagers' theories of the crime vary from theft for lucrative resale to an effort by the Vatican to quietly put an end to the practice it had attempted to end by excommunication years ago.
 Some residents speculate that Magnoni may have been the culprit.